 Can you bring your family to your advanced training duty station?

 - Where do most typically for your job get stationed for their first duty station?

-- Can you bring your family as a young enlisted member to first duty station?
+- Can you bring your family as a young enlisted member to your first duty station?

-Take a look at all the military bases in the United States and the World even as these are places you could be living depending upon your job and branch of service.
-Which appeal to you the most?
+Take a look at the military bases in the United States and the world as places you could be living, depending upon your job and branch of service.
+Which appeals to you the most?
 I preferred beach towns, so the Navy and Marine Corps seemed like a better fit for where I wanted to live while serving in the military.
 Most Navy and Marine Corps bases are on or very near the ocean.

-You should find the answers to these questions THEN ask the recruiter as you may hear two different answers.
-Sometimes policy changes and the recruiters are on top of it or sometimes not.
-Regardless, you going into the recruiter’s office with knowledge of what you want to do actually makes the recruiter’s job easier.
+You should find the answers to these questions, then ask the recruiter.
+Sometimes policy changes, and the recruiters are on top of it or sometimes not.
+Regardless, you going into the recruiter's office with knowledge of what you want to do actually makes the recruiter's job easier.

 Make sure you thoroughly read the contract.
 In fact, take it home with you and have family and friends who have served look it over with you.

-Do NOT sign anything your first visit, even if the recruiter gives you the hard sell.
-Get a good understanding and let the recruiter know what YOU want to do - not accept what the military wants you to do if not interesting to you.
+Do not sign anything on your first visit, even if the recruiter gives you the hard sell.
+Get a good understanding and let the recruiter know what you want to do -- not accept what the military wants you to do if not interesting to you.

-Do not be one of the few people who serve in the military who did not have a pleasant experience doing a job you were not generally interested in doing.
-This is your opportunity to serve but also take advantage of all the opportunities the military offers.
-But, you have to know these things by doing your personal research first.
+Do not be one of the few people who serve in the military who did not have a pleasant experience doing a job you generally were not interested in doing.
+This is your opportunity to serve but also take advantage of the opportunities the military offers.
+But you have to know these things by doing your research first.